Freecell Solitaire

 Open information

-All cards are visible from the start, so decisions are mostly skill-driven.
+All cards are visible from the start, so decisions are mostly skill-driven with no hidden luck element.

 Transfer capacity

-Maximum cards you can move as a run based on open free cells and empty columns.
+Maximum cards you can move as a run: (free cells + 1) times 2 to the power of empty columns.

 Bridge card